xoxzo/blog.xoxzo.com/content/Events/MRBSA-2019-report-en.md

 ![Xoxzo at MRBSA 2019](/images/arbsa-2019/MRBSA_Panel3.jpg)

-After the panel discussions, Malaysia’s up and coming singer songwriter [Amrita Soon]( http://amritasoon.blogspot.com/) was invited to perform a few numbers, some of which are her own compositions.
+After the panel discussions, Malaysia’s up and coming singer-songwriter [Amrita Soon]( http://amritasoon.blogspot.com/) was invited to perform a few numbers, some of which are her own compositions.

 ![Xoxzo at MRBSA 2019](/images/arbsa-2019/MRBSA_Performer.jpg)